Nvidia PureVideo: The fifth generation PureVideo HD

-The fifth generation of PureVideo HD, introduced with the GeForce GT 520 (Fermi (microarchitecture)) and also included in the Nvidia GeForce 600/700 (Kepler (microarchitecture)) series GPUs has significantly improved performance when decoding H.264.
+The fifth generation of PureVideo HD, introduced with the GeForce GT 520 (Fermi) and also included in the Nvidia GeForce 600/700 (Kepler) series GPUs has significantly improved performance when decoding H.264.

 It is also capable of decoding 2160p 4K Ultra-High Definition (UHD) resolution videos at 3840 × 2160 pixels (doubling the 1080p Full High Definition standard in both the vertical and horizontal dimensions) and, depending on the driver and the used codec, higher resolutions of up to 4032 × 4080 pixels.

 The fifth generation PureVideo HD is sometimes called "PureVideo HD 5" or "VP5", although this is not an official Nvidia designation.
 This generation of PureVideo HD corresponds to Nvidia Feature Set D (or "VDPAU Feature Set D").

 The sixth generation PureVideo HD

-The sixth generation of PureVideo HD, introduced with the Maxwell (microarchitecture), e.g. in the GeForce GTX 750/GTX 750 Ti (GM107) and also included in the Nvidia GeForce 900 (Maxwell) series GPUs has significantly improved performance when decoding H.264 and MPEG-2.
+The sixth generation of PureVideo HD, introduced with the Maxwell microarchitecture, e.g. in the GeForce GTX 750/GTX 750 Ti (GM107) and also included in the Maxwell-based GeForce 900 series GPUs has significantly improved performance when decoding H.264 and MPEG-2.
 It is also capable of decoding Digital Cinema Initiatives (DCI) 4K resolution videos at 4096 × 2160 pixels and, depending on the driver and the used codec, higher resolutions of up to 4096 × 4096 pixels.
 GPUs with Feature Set E support an enhanced error concealment mode which provides more robust error handling when decoding corrupted video streams.
+It supports partial hardware decoding for H.265 FHD.

 The sixth generation PureVideo HD is sometimes called "PureVideo HD 6" or "VP6", although this is not an official Nvidia designation.
 This generation of PureVideo HD corresponds to Nvidia Feature Set E (or "VDPAU Feature Set E").

 The seventh generation PureVideo HD

-The seventh generation of PureVideo HD, introduced with the GeForce GTX 960 and GTX 950, a second generation Maxwell (microarchitecture) GPU (GM206), adds full hardware-decode of H.265 HEVC Version 1 (Main and Main 10 profiles) to the GPU's video-engine.
+The seventh generation of PureVideo HD, introduced with the GeForce GTX 960 and GTX 950, a second generation Maxwell GPU (GM206), adds full hardware-decode of H.265 HEVC Version 1 (Main and Main 10 profiles) to the GPU's video-engine.
 Feature Set F hardware decoder also supports full fixed function VP9 (video codec) hardware decoding.

 Previous Maxwell GPUs implemented HEVC playback using a hybrid decoding solution, which involved both the host-CPU and the GPU's GPGPU array.
 The hybrid implementation is significantly slower than the dedicated hardware in VP7's video-engine.

 The seventh generation PureVideo HD is sometimes called "PureVideo HD 7" or "VP7", although this is not an official Nvidia designation.
 This generation of PureVideo HD corresponds to Nvidia Feature Set F (or "VDPAU Feature Set F").